replicatedhq/kots.io/content/kotsadm/registries/kurl-registry.md

 weight: 10020
 ---

-Kots can be installed as an add-on on a [kURL](https://kurl.sh/docs/introduction/) cluster, which can also include the [registry add-on](https://kurl.sh/docs/add-ons/registry).
+KOTS can be installed as an add-on on a [kURL](https://kurl.sh/docs/introduction/) cluster, which can also include the [registry add-on](https://kurl.sh/docs/add-ons/registry).
 When installing in [air gap](/kotsadm/installing/installing-embedded-cluster/#airgapped-installations) mode, the embedded registry will be automatically used to host all application images.

 ## Image Garbage Collection

+> Introduced in KOTS 1.48.0

-On long running instances, with every application update, new images will be pushed into this registry.
+With every application update, new images will be pushed into this registry.
 In order to keep the registry from running out of storage, images that are no longer used will be automatically deleted from the registry.

-This feature was introduced in kots 1.48.0 and is currently only supported in embedded kURL clusters when using the Registry add-on.
+This feature is currently only supported in embedded kURL clusters when using the Registry add-on.
 Image garbage collection is enabled by default.
 To disable it, execute the following command in the kURL cluster: